nsomaru/laws2pr/4_prescription.md

 ## Section 3
 - If there is any impediment which prevents enforcement of ownership rights
-    - eg: minority, legal capactiy
+    - eg: minority, legal capacity
 - Must exist within the last 3 years of prescription
 - We stop counting and wait
 - Owner is given a further 3 years to enforce ownership rights